WoIfey/viteTailwindTemplate/README.md

 ```
 2. npm i vite or npm install vite
-- This is to get the latest vite updates and to get it running
+- You need to do this because node_modules isn't included.

 Optional: npm update

-3. npm run dev or npm run host (To share your live server)
+3. npm run dev or npm run host (to share your live server)
 ```

 #### Once finished